plone/plone.testing/README.txt

-When creating re-usable, mostly stand-alone packages, it is often useful to be able to include a buildout with the package sources itself that can be used to create a testrunner.
+When creating re-usable, mostly stand-alone packages, it is often useful to be able to include a buildout with the package sources itself that can be used to create a test runner.
 This is a popular approach for many Zope Toolkit packages, for example.
 In fact, ``plone.testing`` itself uses this kind of layout.